blondie7575/WeeGUI/ReadMe.md

 Known issues
 ------------

-- Hitting Reset in app that uses windows and desktop (no mouse needed) seems to mess up screen holes for Disk II
-- Mashing a button with mouse in Applesoft will cause Undefined Statement error
+- Hitting Reset during a WeeGUI application will leave your Apple II in an unsafe state

+To Do:
+------

 - Repainting a view while the mouse cursor is on it will cause artifacts when mouse moves
 - Quitting sometimes leaves BASIC in inverted text mode
 - Quitting with button highlighted leaves us in inverted text mode
 - After initial run of basic demo, additional run fails with no buffers available

-To Do:
-------

 - Make WGFillRect support 1 height and 1 width
 - If called in inverse mode, clear screen clears inverse
 - Fix unclosed PRE tags in documentation